 Disorderly persons offenses are considered more serious than petty offenses, but they do not amount to the severity of a felony.
 These offenses may be punishable by up to six months in jail and/or fines of up to $1,000.
 Some examples of acts deemed as disorderly persons offenses include:

 - Possession of less than 50 grams of marijuana

 If you are charged with and convicted of a disorderly persons offense in the state of New Jersey, a court may take into consideration any prior convictions and potentially impose a harsher sentence.
 The conviction will also go on your permanent record.
 A conviction for even a disorderly persons offense may hurt you when you are looking for a job or applying for housing, financial aid, college or even a professional license.

 Just like any type of criminal case, disorderly persons offenses each have their own possible legal defenses.
 Some examples include:

 - The charges were brought outside the statute of limitations

 - The action was justified, such as in self-defense

 - Basic elements of the charge were not met

 - Law enforcement violated your constitutional rights

-Skilled attorneys should be familiar not only with any and all legal defenses for your case but should also have a strong familiarity with their local criminal justice system and court procedures.
-Many individuals may believe that municipal courts are less formal or less strict than criminal courts may be.
-However, municipal prosecutors seek to obtain convictions just as aggressively as any other prosecutor and municipal judges take court procedures just as seriously as any other judge.
+Skilled attorneys not only should be familiar with any and all legal defenses for your case but they should also have a strong familiarity with their local criminal justice system and court procedures.
+Many individuals may believe that municipal courts are less formal or less strict than criminal courts are.
+However, municipal prosecutors seek to obtain convictions just as aggressively as any other prosecutor, and municipal judges take court procedures just as seriously as any other judge.
 For this reason, if you have been accused of a disorderly persons offense, you want an attorney who is thoroughly familiar with the municipal court system in New Jersey.